"Only the mountain has lived long enough to listen objectively to the howl of a wolf"

 Children's Nonfiction

-• Berrill, Jacquelyn Wonders of the World of Wolves New York: Dodd, Mead (Wonder Books series), 1970.
-Cloth, 8vo, 80 pages, index; black-and-white drawings by the author.
+• BERRILL, Jacquelyn Wonders of the World of Wolves New York: Dodd, Mead (Wonder Books series), 1970.
+Cloth, 8vo, dust jacket, 80 pages, index; black-and-white drawings by the author.
+Covers the timber wolf, red fox, and coyote.
+1st edition.
 Good condition, in fair dust jacket (chips and tears). $9.00

-• Greene, Carol Reading About the Gray Wolf Hillside: Enslow (Friends in Danger series), 1993.
+• GREENE, Carol Reading About the Gray Wolf Hillside: Enslow (Friends in Danger series), 1993.
 Pictorial hardcover, 8vo, 32 pages, index, glossary, color photos.
 Full-page photos and easy-to-read text make this a fine introduction to the wolf for beginning readers.
-As new. $13.95
+1st edition.
+As new condition. $13.95

-• Havard, Christian The Wolf: Night Howler Watertown: Charlesbridge (Animal Close-Ups series), 1996.
+• HAVARD, Christian The Wolf: Night Howler Watertown: Charlesbridge (Animal Close-Ups series), 1996.
 Pictorial wraps, 8vo, 28 pages, color photos.
 English-language edition of Le Loup, brigand des bois (Éditions Milan, 1994).
-The life of the wolf, for early readers. $6.95
+The life of the wolf, for early readers.
+2d printing.
+As new condition. $6.95

-• Robinson, Sandra Chisholm The Wonder of Wolves: A Story & Activities Denver: Denver Museum of Natural History/Roberts Rinehart, 1989.
+• ROBINSON, Sandra Chisholm The Wonder of Wolves: A Story & Activities Denver: Denver Museum of Natural History/Roberts Rinehart, 1989.
 Illustrated wraps, 4to, 52 pages, bibliography; illustrated by Gail Kohler Opsahl.
 Tales and projects to delight and inform.
 For ages 8 to 12.
-As new. $7.95 NOW $4.00
+1st printing.
+Near fine condition. $4.00

 ---- The Wonder of Wolves: A Story & Activities (revised edition) Denver: Denver Museum of Natural History/Roberts Rinehart, 1997.
 Illustrated wraps, 4to, 56 pages, bibliography; illustrated by Gail Kohler Opsahl.
 New edition includes Yellowstone wolf restoration.
-For ages 8 to 12. $8.95
+For ages 8 to 12.
+1st printing.
+As new condition. $8.95

-• Simon, Seymour Wolves New York: HarperCollins, 1993.
-Cloth (gilt-stamped spine), 8vo, dust jacket, 32 pages, full-page color photos.
-Fine introduction for the budding naturalist. $16.00
+• SIMON, Seymour Wolves New York: HarperCollins, 1993.
+Cloth (gilt-stamped spine), 8vo, dust jacket, unpaginated (32 pages), full-page color photos.
+Fine introduction for the budding naturalist.
+Stated 1st edition.
+Near fine condition, in near fine dust jacket. $12.00

-• Swinburne, Stephen R. Once a Wolf: How Wildlife Biologists Fought to Bring Back the Gray Wolf Boston: Houghton Mifflin (Scientists in the Field series), 1999.
+• SWINBURNE, Stephen R. Once a Wolf: How Wildlife Biologists Fought to Bring Back the Gray Wolf Boston: Houghton Mifflin (Scientists in the Field series), 1999.
 Pictorial hardcover, oblong 8vo, dust jacket, 48 pages, index, book and web site list; color photos by Jim Brandenburg.
-Excellent photos add to this updated look at wolf reintroduction in the U.S. West. $16.00
+Excellent photos are a highlight of this updated look at wolf reintroduction in the U.S. West.
+1st edition.
+As new condition. $16.00

-• Thompson, Bruce Looking at the Wolf: Biology, Behavior, Biases Boulder: Roberts Rinehart (a publication of Teton Science School), 1987.
-Illustrated wraps, 4to, 12 pages; maps, black-and-white photos.
-Manual ideal for budding wolf biologists. $3.95
+• THOMPSON, Bruce Looking at the Wolf: Biology, Behavior, Biases Boulder: Roberts Rinehart (a publication of Teton Science School), 1987.
+Illustrated wraps, 4to, 12 pages, maps, black-and-white photos.
+Manual ideal for budding wolf biologists.
+Later printing.
+As new condition. $3.95

-• Weide, Bruce, and Patricia Tucker There's a Wolf in the Classroom Minneapolis: Carolrhoda Books, 1995.
+• WEIDE, Bruce, and Patricia Tucker There's a Wolf in the Classroom Minneapolis: Carolrhoda Books, 1995.
 Pictorial wraps, oblong 8vo, 56 pages, index, glossary, color photos.
-Excellent account of a pet wolf as ambassador to schoolchildren. $8.95
+Excellent account of a pet wolf as ambassador to schoolchildren.
+2d printing.
+As new condition. $8.95

 Wolf table of contents